FutureFeed, CMMC 2.0, and Shared Responsibility

 - User access management

-- Ensuring CUI is not intentionally stored in the platform
+- Ensuring CUI is not intentionally uploaded or stored in the platform

 - Operating FutureFeed in accordance with internal policies